 Summer vacation doesn’t have to cost thousands of dollars.
 If you do want to travel, it’s possible to score a great deal without sacrificing any fun.

 Responsibly use travel rewards credit cards

 “If you want to take a summer vacation and think you can’t afford it, consider signing up for a travel or cash back credit card,” says Rossman.
 “There’s still time to turn a sign-up bonus and ongoing spending rewards into a free or discounted trip.
 Just make sure you pay your bills in full to avoid interest.”

 Rossman recommends a no annual fee cash rewards card like the Wells Fargo Propel American Express® card, which offers 3X rewards points on travel, dining and gas station purchases as well as a 20,000 point sign up bonus if you spend $1,000 within the first three months of account opening.
-That’s equivalent to $200 in cash back.
+That’s equivalent to $200 when redeemed for cash.

 Look for cards with benefits that align with your expected spending, like dining and entertainment, in order to maximize any expenses you incur on vacation.
 The Capital One® Savor® Cash Rewards Credit Card, for example, offers 4 percent cash back on all dining and entertainment, plus 2 percent cash back at grocery stores.

 “If you have a card that earns Amex, Chase or Citi points, you can use points from those cards to book activities at your destination,” says Sarah Silbert, senior credit cards editor at The Points Guy.
 She also advises looking into your credit card benefits, like monthly Uber credits, primary car rental insurance and no foreign transaction fees, which can help minimize travel costs.